It4innovations/hyperqueue/docs/deployment/allocation.md

 (HyperQueue workers).
 The exact behavior of the automatic allocation process is described [below](#behavior).
 You can create multiple allocation queues, and you can even combine PBS queues with Slurm queues.

+!!! warning

+    Note that the HQ server needs to have access to `qsub` or `sbatch` binaries on the node where it is executed.
+If you want to submit PBS/Slurm allocations on a remote cluster, you will need to use e.g. a proxy to redirect the commands to that cluster.
+See [this issue](https://github.com/It4innovations/hyperqueue/issues/695) for more information.
+If you have a use-case for such remote PBS/Slurm allocation submission, please [let us know](https://github.com/It4innovations/hyperqueue/issues), as we could try to make that easier in HyperQueue if there was enough interest in it.

 ### Parameters
 In addition to arguments that are passed to `qsub`/`sbatch`, you can also use several other command line options when creating a new allocation queue: